IS kills one of dozens of hostages in southern Syria - AFP

 Four women had since escaped while two had died, leaving 14 women and 16 children in IS captivity, according to the Observatory.

-Local sources say the abductees' families have been sent photos and videos of their loved ones via WhatsApp.
+Local sources say the families of the abductees have been sent photos and videos of their loved ones via WhatsApp.

 The Sweida killing is the first such execution of a kidnapped civilian by IS since the jihadists overran the town of Al-Qaryatain in central Syria for several weeks in October last year, the Observatory said.